defold/doc/docs/en/manuals/shader.md

 The world transform matrix includes information about what translation (movement), rotation and scale should be applied to the model's vertices for them to be correctly placed in the game world's coordinate system.
 By separating these pieces of information the game engine is able to manipulate the position, rotation and scale of each model without ever destroying the original vertex values stored in the model component.

-Similarly, when the game world is rendered, the 3D world coordinates of each vertex needs to be translated into actual 2D screen positions.
+Similarly, when the game world is rendered, the 3D world coordinates of each vertex need to be translated into actual 2D screen positions.
 This translation is done with two matrices: a _view matrix_ that translates world coordinates into camera relative coordinates, and a _projection matrix_ that projects the camera relative 3D coordinates onto the flat 2D screen space.

 Due to CPU batching of rendering primitives, the world space transformation is done on the CPU before the vertex program processes the vertices.
 The program processes each vertex (in world space) and computes the resulting coordinate that each vertex of a primitive should have.
 After that the primitive is _rasterized_.
 Rasterization means that primitives are divided into fragments (or pixels) and processed by a _fragment shader_ (sometimes called a _pixel shader_).
 The purpose of the fragment shader is to decide the color of each resulting fragment.
-This is done by calculation, by texture lookups (one or several) or a combination of lookups and computations.
+This is done by calculation, texture lookups (one or several) or a combination of lookups and computations.

 ![Shader pipeline](images/shader/shader_pipeline.png)

-Note that the vertex shader cannot create or delete vertices, just change vertex positions.
+Note that the vertex shader cannot create or delete vertices, only change vertex positions.
 Also note that the fragment shader is not able to operate on fragments outside of the primitives resulting from vertex shading.

 ## Variables

 A shader program consists of code that operates on data.
 Data is passed to and between shader programs through variables of different types:

 Vertex attribute variables
 : Vertex attributes are used to send data to the vertex shader.
-Values are set per vertex and contain information about each vertex' position, normal, color and texture coordinate.
+Values are set per vertex and contain information about each vertex's position, normal, color and texture coordinates.
 These values are usually stored in the mesh created in a 3D modelling software and exported to Collada files that Defold can read.

 Attributes provided from the engine can be defined in the vertex shader using the `attribute` qualifier.
-Vertex attributes differs from uniforms in that they are set for each vertex.
+Vertex attributes differ from uniforms in that they are set for each vertex.
 Uniforms are constant for all vertices.
 It is not possible to define attributes in the fragment shader.

 Uniform variables
 : Uniforms are values that are passed from the engine to vertex and fragment shader programs.
 They are declared in the shader programs with the `uniform` qualifier and must also be defined in the material file as *vertex_constant* or *fragment_constant* properties.
 Uniforms do not change from one execution of a shader program to the next within a particular rendering call (i.e. within a component).
 That is why they are called uniforms.
 In Defold, you define uniforms as material _constants_ in the component material file.
 The following constants are available:

 `CONSTANT_TYPE_WORLD`
 : The world matrix.
-Use to transform vertices into world space.
+Used to transform vertices into world space.
 For some component types, the vertices are already in world space when they arrive to the vertex program (due to batching).
-In those cases multiplying with the world matrix will yield the wrong results.
+In those cases multiplying by the world matrix will yield the wrong results.

 `CONSTANT_TYPE_VIEW`
 : The view matrix.
-Use to transform vertices to view (camera) space.
+Used to transform vertices to view (camera) space.

 `CONSTANT_TYPE_PROJECTION`
 : The projection matrix.
-Use to transform vertices to screen space.
+Used to transform vertices to screen space.

 `CONSTANT_TYPE_VIEWPROJ`
 : A matrix with the view and projection matrices already multiplied.